 Income Calculation

 Calculating a company’s taxable income in Portugal calls for careful effort.
 This procedure examines several factors, including what kind of firm it is while counting its income and how it manages several kinds of money entering it.
-Workout the correct CIT amount owed by knowing these specifics.
+Work out the correct CIT amount owed by knowing these specifics.

 Deductible Expenses

 Portugal’s tax laws clearly state the entire set of guidelines for the deductions from company expenses allowed.
 These address daily expenses as well as extraordinary spending.
 Whether you can write off these costs will significantly affect the tax your business pays.
-You should pay great attention to these guidelines if you want to maximize lawful deductions and maintain lowest potential tax levels.
+You should pay great attention to these guidelines if you want to maximize lawful deductions and maintain the lowest potential tax levels.

 Making the Most of Tax Credits and Incentives